mellea.stdlib.session

 start_session

-statement), it automatically
+with statement), it automatically

 sets the session as the current active session for use with convenience functions